shektek/MatrixAuth/README.md

 4) Your web browser should automatically open a page at http://localhost:5000/swagger/index.html

+5) Now you should see 3 endpoints:

+ - /api/User/Login is used for loggin in users.
+Note that the token or password can be null.

-5) Now you should see 3 endpoints. /api/User is used for creating users. /api/User/{username} checks whether an individual user is online. /api/User/active will provide a list of active users.
+ - /api/User/{username} checks whether an individual user is online.

+ - /api/User/Active will provide a list of active users.

 ## Other notes